Uncontrolled format string: History

 Format bugs were first noted in 1989 by the fuzz testing work done at the University of Wisconsin, which discovered an "interaction effect" in the C shell (csh) between its command history mechanism and an error routine that assumed safe string input.

 The use of format string bugs as an attack vector was discovered in September 1999 by Tymm Twillman during a security audit of the ProFTPD daemon.
 The audit uncovered an snprintf that directly passed user-generated data without a format string.
-Extensive tests with contrived arguments to printf-style functions showed that use of this for privilege escalation was possible.
+Extensive tests with contrived arguments to printf-style functions showed that it was possible to use this for privilege escalation.
 This led to the first posting in September 1999 on the Bugtraq mailing list regarding this class of vulnerabilities, including a basic exploit.
 It was still several months, however, before the security community became aware of the full dangers of format string vulnerabilities as exploits for other software using this method began to surface.
 The first exploits that brought the issue to common awareness (by providing remote root access via code execution) were published simultaneously on the Bugtraq list in June 2000 by Przemysław Frasunek and a person using the nickname tf8.
 They were shortly followed by an explanation, posted by a person using the nickname lamagra.
 "Format bugs" was posted to the Bugtraq list by Pascal Bouchareine in July 2000.
 The seminal paper "Format String Attacks" by Tim Newsham was published in September 2000 and other detailed technical explanation papers were published in September 2001 such as Exploiting Format String Vulnerabilities, by team Teso.